Learning Outcomes

 Within the KBD and Chancery Division are specialist courts designed to handle specific types of complex litigation efficiently.
 Key examples include:

-- Administrative Court (KBD): Judicial review of public body decisions.
+- Administrative Court (KBD): Judicial review and statutory appeals concerning decisions of public bodies (including human rights issues).

-- Admiralty Court (KBD): Shipping and maritime disputes.
+- Admiralty Court (KBD): Shipping and maritime disputes (e.g. collisions, salvage, limitation of liability).

 Revision Tip